Mastertronic Group: History

 Mastertronic Group Limited was formed in 2004 out of a merger between The Producers Limited and Sold Out Sales & Marketing Limited.
 The 'Sold Out' label was retained and used to sell software at the £5 (frequently "3-for-£10") price-point.
 The company also distributed software under the original 'M.A.D.' imprint, as well as another label associated with PC Gamer magazine.
 Games on these labels were typically sold for £10 (or "3-for-£20").

-Just Flight and Just Trains, both specialist simulation publishers were acquired by the Mastertronic Group in 2008.
+Just Flight and Just Trains, both specialist simulation publishers, were acquired by the Mastertronic Group in 2008.

 In 2009, Mastertronic Group started the Great Indie Games publishing label to spread independent games, only available on the internet, to shops.
 Later that year, Mastertronic Group founder Andy Payne entered into a joint venture with Rupert Loman MD of Eurogamer Network and formed Get Games Go (known as Get Games) to market and sell PC games by direct download.

-In early 2014, in response to the changing games industry, the Group focused efforts on its publishing activities.
-As part of the process, the sales team were spun out to re-form Sold Out Sales & Marketing Ltd led by Garry Williams and James Cato.
+In early 2014, in response to the changing games industry, the Group focused its efforts on its publishing activities.
+As part of the process, the sales team was spun out to re-form Sold Out Sales & Marketing, led by Garry Williams and James Cato.
+Sold Out was later acquired by Toadman Interactive in November 2019.
 Mastertronic Group had also become the sole owner and operator of Get Games.

 Business units

-Mastertronic Group had five business units; Mastertronic Games, The Producers (manufacturing and fulfilment), Just Flight (Flight and Train Simulations), Blast Entertainment, and Get Games.
+Mastertronic Group had five business units: Mastertronic Games, The Producers (manufacturing and fulfilment), Just Flight (Flight and Train Simulations), Blast Entertainment and Get Games.

 Mastertronic Games

-Published PC & console games under a range of labels including PC Gamer Presents, M.A.D., Sold Out, Everyone Can Play and Great Indie Games.
-Recently the brand has increased output of indie-developed digital titles such as 10 Second Ninja, Epanalepsis, 0RBITALIS, Tango Fiesta, Richard & Alice and Concursion.
+Mastertronic published PC & console games under a range of labels, including PC Gamer Presents, M.A.D., Sold Out, Everyone Can Play and Great Indie Games.
+Recently, the brand has increased output of indie-developed digital titles such as 10 Second Ninja, Epanalepsis, 0RBITALIS, Tango Fiesta, Richard & Alice and Concursion.

 Get Games

-An online retail outlet for digital-download PC/Mac/Linux games from a number of various publishers, both large and small.
+Get Games was online retail outlet for digital-download PC/Mac/Linux games from a number of various publishers, both large and small.
 Get Games also offered periodic bundle sales under the Get Loaded brand.

 Just Flight & Just Trains

-Publishes and develops add-on content for the major flight simulation packages such as Microsoft Flight Simulator, Lockheed Martin Prepar3D and X-Plane (simulator).
+Publishes and develops add-on content for the major flight simulation packages such as Microsoft Flight Simulator, Lockheed Martin Prepar3D and X-Plane.
 The internal development team recently completed work on its English Electric Canberra PR9 add-on and has begun development of a Panavia Tornado add-on.

-In a similar vein to Just Flight, Just Trains publishes and develops add-on content for train simulation packages, primarily RailWorks (Train Simulator).
+In a similar vein to Just Flight, Just Trains published and developed add-on content for train simulation packages, primarily RailWorks.

 The Producers

-Provided manufacturing, fulfilment and distribution services to the group and third parties.
+The Producers provided manufacturing, fulfilment and distribution services to the group and third parties.